lauramparker/MVC-Hamburger/README.md

 <h3>Usage:</h3>
-    Use this project as an example of a command line application using node.js and mysql
+    Use this project as an example of an MVC application using MySQL, Node.js/express, and handlebars templates

 <h3>Credits:</h3> Laura Parker @lauramparker (author)